Hire a Captain

 Inspected Passenger Vessels

-I also provide master services for inspected passenger vessels up to 100 GRT.
+I also provide master services for inspected passenger vessels up to 200 gross register tons.
 Regularly scheduled services can be booked for recurring passenger ferry operations.

 Evaluating risk for both day-to-day operations as well as planning for voyages and one-off charters are critical to ensure safety and efficient operations.
 I provide guidance for both private and commercial operators regarding how you evaluate risk and how those methodologies are managed in your current policies and procedures.
 This includes standard practices of bridge resource management, team communication and coordination, standardized commands, go / no-go guidelines, and more.
 While this may seem as applicable to only large vessel operators, even the smallest sailboat owner benefits from a standardized approach to managing risk.